-Loma Linda University (LLU) is a Seventh-day Adventist educational health-sciences institution with more than 4,500 students located in Southern California.
+Loma Linda University is a Seventh-day Adventist organization with more than 4,400 students located in Southern California.
 Eight schools comprise the University organization.
 We share our campus with six hospitals where students receive hands-on training.
-More than 100 programs are offered by the schools of Allied Health Professions, Dentistry, Medicine, Nursing, Pharmacy, Public Health, Religion and Behavioral Health.
+More than 100 programs are offered by the schools of Allied Health Professions, Behavioral Health, Dentistry, Medicine, Nursing, Pharmacy, Public Health and Religion.
 Curricula offered range from certificates of completion and associate in science degrees to doctor of philosophy and professional doctoral degrees.
 In addition, Loma Linda University also offers several distance education programs.
 Students from more than 80 countries around the world and virtually every state in the nation are represented in Loma Linda University's student body.

 Many Strengths.
 One Mission.